 In April 2018 there was an application for outline permission to build seven detached houses on land behind Eastbrook House in Church Street.
 It has not yet been decided.
-There is no indication on the Council’s website of when it will be decided.
+It appears from the Council’s website that the application was withdrawn in November 2019.

 You can find the application on the Council’s website here.

 The Society objected.
-The primary reasons for objecting are that:
+The primary reasons for objecting were that:

-- it is outside the development boundary set in the Council-approved Local Plan, which identifies the particular area as important open space;
+- it was outside the development boundary set in the Council-approved Local Plan, which identifies the particular area as important open space;

 - sewerage in the area is unable to cope with existing demand, and there is no prospect of it being improved.